 The Nikon Z8 features two memory card slots.
-The first slot accepts CFExpress Type-B memory cards, and the second slot can take UHS-II V90 memory cards.
+The first slot accepts CFExpress Type-B memory cards, and the second can take UHS-II V90.

-There are many great memory cards out there, but not all have everything you need to function flawlessly in the Nikon Z8.
+Many great memory cards are out there, but not all have everything you need to function flawlessly in the Nikon Z8.
 This camera, after all, can record NRAW at over 722.5MB/s.

 After testing most memory cards, I compiled this guide to help you find the best memory cards for the Nikon Z8, sorted by speed, best for most people, and best budget cards.

-Although the chart above shows the best cards, here is what I recommend, based on price to performance and through long-term testing.
+Although the chart above shows the best cards, here is what I recommend, based on price to performance and through long-term testing from these brands.

 Some of the benchmarks change depending on the card size.
 Smaller cards are often slower, so check the descriptions of each card.